 A New Way to Look at Health

 We all want to be healthy, and more than that, we all set goals of being healthier than we were before.
-There’s a reason that various forms of getting healthy were the top three most common New Year’s resolutions in 2019 according to an Inc. survey of 2,000 respondents.
+There’s a reason that various forms of getting healthy were the top three most common New Year’s resolutions according to an Inc. survey of 2,000 respondents.
 Top of the list was “diet or eat healthier” with 71 percent of participants; second place was “exercise more” with 65 percent and “lose weight” with 54 percent was in third.
 And this year was no exception, but rather the norm.
 For as long as people have set goals, they have resolved to be healthier.
 This applies to specific days dedicated to goal-setting (like New Year’s Eve, a birthday etc.) as well as just general personal growth plans throughout the year.
 Self-improvement sells.
 People are always trying to be better, look better, feel better and live longer.

 But typically those goals involve a fairly short list of actions and specific steps to success.
 They want to eat less, or eat healthier.
 They want to lose pounds.
 They want to spend more time getting in shape, all of which tie back to the idea of what it means to be healthy.
 Rarely does the list include anything about hanging out with friends, but recent research is suggesting that it should be a part of your overall health-improvement plan.